IronTopi/phase1/README.md

 - API-Versioning (URL-versioning like `myapi/v1/`, see [FastAPI routers](https://fastapi.tiangolo.com/tutorial/bigger-applications/))
 - SSL, rate-limiting (maybe offload to API-Gateway like [Kong](https://konghq.com/))
-- Proper logging (larger systems implement log aggregation: let something like loki read your stdout/stderr and dump it into a centralized collection)
+- Proper logging (implement log aggregation: let something like loki read your stdout/stderr and dump it into a centralized database, setup a nice dashboard or go full ELK-stack)
 - Bake application into images instead of mounting the folders at runtime (in CI-pipeline)
 - Automate tests in CI-pipeline